awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

 You can develop a dynamic web application that tracks and reports on work items by using the following AWS services:

 + Amazon Serverless Amazon Aurora database
-+ Amazon Simple Email Service (the AWS SDK for Java SDK version 2 is used to access Amazon SES)
++ Amazon Simple Email Service (Amazon SES).
+(The AWS SDK for Java (v2) is used to access Amazon SES.)

 The application you create is named *AWS Tracker*, and uses Spring Boot APIs to build a model, different views, and a controller.
 For more information, see [Spring Boot](https://spring.io/projects/spring-boot).

-This AWS tutorial uses a [RdsDataClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/rdsdata/RdsDataClient.html) object to perform CRUD operations on the Serverless Amazon Aurora database.
+This AWS tutorial uses a [RdsDataClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/rdsdata/RdsDataClient.html) object to perform CRUD operations on the Aurora Serverless database.

 **Note:** You can only use the **RdsDataClient** object for an Aurora Serverless DB cluster or an Aurora PostgreSQL.
 For more information, see [Using the Data API for Aurora Serverless](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html).